DC Office of the State Superintendent of Education (OSSE) - Division of Health and Wellness

 Eligible schools and organizations may apply for an award amount of up to $35,000 per school.

 OSSE will accept applications from public schools (i.e., schools within the District of Columbia Public Schools), public charter schools and school CBOs that support school garden programs.
-Public schools and public charter schools must have completed the 2016-17 school year school health profile, required by Section 602 of the HSA (D.C.
-Law 18-209; D.C.
-Official Code § 38-826.02).
+Public schools and public charter schools must have completed the 2017-18 school year school health profile, required by Section 602 of the HSA (D.C.
+Official Code §38-826.02).
+For more information about the school heath profile, please contact Avani Dhamsania.

 The funds MAY NOT be used for: